jos3duardo/laravel-echo-chat/README.md

-# Simple chat using Laravel Echo
+# Simple chat using Laravel Echo and Pusher

 preview list rooms